hou2zi0/animexgeo/README.md

 Then:
 * Load a file via the file dialog and click ‘Set overlay’ to adjust the image size to the canvas.
 * Click on the loaded image to annotate the polygon.
-* Fill in the form fields to provide metadata.
+* Add the form fields to the web interface to input metadata.
 * Click ‘Add polygon’ to add the polygon and its metadata to the underlying array of GeoJSON objects.
 * Click ‘Clear Active’ to erase the currently active polygon from the canvas.
   * ‘Show’ shows all currently annotated polygons, ‘Hide’ hides all currently annotated polygons.